How do you fix droopy eyelids or bags under your eyes?

 How many times have we stretched and lifted the sides of our faces or brow in the mirror to visually turn back the years.

-As our eyes are probably the single most looked at, and the most characteristic feature of our face; they are also the first visible signs of ageing.
+As our eyes are the most characteristic feature of our face; they are also the first visible signs of ageing.

 The effects of gravity contribute to our eyes looking an increasingly tired.

 Cosmetic surgery called blepharoplasty of the eyelid area is a large and ever changing field.